FateEvent/boot2root/BornToSec Write-Up.md

 }
 ```

+To learn how to execute a buffer overflow, I followed the leads of [Processus Thief on YouTube](https://www.youtube.com/watch?v=Uk-xv8uxiJo).

 Since the LibC is used, we can maybe make the program [call a function](https://reverseengineering.stackexchange.com/questions/27826/using-a-buffer-overflow-to-call-a-function) like `execve()` through a [buffer overflow](https://pointerless.wordpress.com/2012/02/26/strcpy-security-exploit-how-to-easily-buffer-overflow):
 ![[Pasted image 20240424184520.png]]